Explore

 Oystercatcher, Otterferry

 Receive a warm welcome at the Colintraive Hotel.
 Sit back and enjoy delicious home-made food and ales, while overlooking the Isle of Bute.
+While you’re in Colintraive visit the sculpture gardens (April-Sept)

 Inver

 Follow the beautiful coastal road north along Loch Fyne and arrive at the culinary masterpiece that is Inver.
 Delight in taster menus, A la carte and fine wines.
-With a Green Michelen Star, Inver has taken the meaning of local, fresh & sustainable to dizzying heights.
+With a Green Michelen Star, Inver has taken the meaning of local, fresh & sustainable to dizzying heights

 Caladih Harbour, Cowal Way